-tip's diameter) leveling will become a much less annoying process. the print.
-The raft's first layer is treated as the print's first layer and uses the respective settings.
+The raft's first layer is treated as the print's first the print. layer and uses the respective settings.
 The following layers of the raft are calculated according to the support material settings.
 Choose the maximal first layer height (Slic3r \rightarrow Print Settings \rightarrow Layers and perimeters/First layer height) and a first layer extrusion width of 250 % (Slic3r \rightarrow Print Settings \rightarrow Advanced/Extrusion width -First layer) for a compensating, condoning and stable raft.
 The raft can either be built of the model's material and cut away later or, if available for the specific plastic, of support material and broken off or dissolved.
 Check with the Materials' section to see if a secondary support material is available.
 For break-away or soluble rafts the dual extrusion function of the RepRap Industrial is required.
-Remember to check that all necessary calibrations and settings have been made as described in the Knowledgebase.
+Remember to check that all necessary calibrations and settings have been made as described above.

-Adding a freely choosen number of raft layers to
+Adding a freely choosen number of raft layers to the print.